cwervo/folk-atproto/README.md

 ## Benefits

-For those familiar with Tcl and the ATProto space, this tool offers a lightweight method to interact with BlueSky/ATProto services directly using Tcl, without relying on external JavaScript/npm-based proxies or complex dependencies.
+For those familiar with Tcl and ATProto, this tool offers a lightweight method to interact with BlueSky/ATProto services directly using Tcl, without relying on external JavaScript/npm-based proxies or complex dependencies.
 It's a simple, scriptable solution for fetching feed data.

-## Current Status & Disclaimer
+## Current Status & A Disclaimer

-- The `atproto.tcl` script and broader ATProto library functionality are currently in development.
+- The `atproto.tcl` script and broader ATProto library functionality are currently in (pre-alpha tbh) development.
-- At present, this repository primarily provides the functionality to fetch user feeds.
+- Currently I'm only providing fetching user feeds.
-- **This is an experimental repository.
+- **⚠️ This is an experimental repository.
 Use at your own risk.**

 ## Dependencies